ilanschnell/bitarray/doc/sparse_compression.rst

 That is, we need 256 block headers and one (index) byte for each 1 bit.
-However, when the total population is below 256, we could also introduce a new block type 2 in which each index is represented by two bytes and stop the entire bitarray as a single block (of type 2).
+However, when the total population is below 256, we could also introduce a new block type 2 in which each index is represented by two bytes and represent the entire bitarray as a single block (of type 2).
 This saves us the 256 block headers (of type 1).
 Similarly, with even less populated bitarrays, it will become more efficient to move to blocks representing each index using 3 or more bytes.